-Feeling like you’re losing your identity in motherhood?
-Get tips and inspiration on rediscovering yourself after motherhood and feel fulfilled again.
+Feel like you’re losing your identity now that you’re a mom?
+Get tips on rediscovering yourself after motherhood and feel fulfilled again.

 Before becoming a mom, I could wake up at 8am every morning… and that was early.
 I could then make a cup of tea without feeling rushed to drink it, and even flat-iron my hair every morning.